318 S. Main Street, Butler, PA 16001

 While lawsuits brought against a sole proprietorship are really lawsuits against the owner's personal assets, lawsuits against a properly created and maintained legal entity are really lawsuits against the entity's assets.
 Nevertheless, the selection of an appropriate legal entity is critical for managing your risk.

 When was the last time you reviewed the details of your liability insurance program with your insurance professionals?
 Are your policies current?
 Are the coverage limits adequate and are the deductibles reasonable?
 Have you scrutinized the policies for loopholes?
 Remember: the fundamental philosophy of any insurance coverage is to pay a premium you can afford to transfer a risk you cannot afford.
 Take time to understand both the risks you have retained and the risks you have transferred.

 Heritage Elder Law & Estate Planning, LLC. (located in Butler, Pennsylvania) is a full service Pennsylvania Estate Planning Law Firm.
 Heritage Law focuses on fundamental estate planning, Elder Law, Veterans benefits, wills & trust planning, powers of attorney, Medicaid application & qualification, long-term care planning, probate & estate administration, Medicaid crisis planning, special needs & disability planning, Aid & Attendance qualification, charitable planning, estate tax planning, business and corporate planning, business succession and sales, and asset protection.
-Heritage Law serves families and individuals in Butler, Cranberry and Grove City, Pennsylvania, and the surrounding towns & counties, including; Kittanning, Slippery Rock, Clarion, Indiana, and New Castle, PA.
+Heritage Law serves families and individuals throughout all of Western Pennsylvania.

 Copyright © IMS.
 All rights reserved.
 You may reproduce materials available at this site for your own personal use and for non-commercial distribution.
 All copies must include this copyright statement.
 Some artwork provided under license agreement.